 - You may be able to combine AS and A levels with other qualifications, such as BTECs

 - As well as studying subjects you know in more detail, you can start new subjects such as economics, media studies or sociology

 - Include theory and written work and are mainly assessed by exams

 - A levels prepare you for higher education/university (HE) and employment.
 You may need specific subjects and grades for some HE courses and careers so do check entry requirements

 - Find out more about A levels here

 Extended Project Qualification (Level 3)

-- Taken by some students and equivalent to an AS level
+- Taken by some students and equivalent to half an A level

 - You have to choose a topic, plan, research and develop your idea and decide on your finished product